theuerc/Website/gitpod/docs/references/gitpod-cli.md

 ## info

-Displays information about the current workspace, such as its ID, workspace class, and URL.
+Displays information about the current [workspace](/docs/configure/workspaces) (such as the workspace ID and URL) and also the [workspace class](/docs/configure/workspaces/workspace-classes).

 ```sh
 gp info
 ```

-You can also use `gp info --json` to get the output in JSON format.
+Use `gp info --json` to get the output in JSON format for programmatic use in (e.g. in shell scripts).

 ## ports